oscarlab/graphene-tests/lmbench/README.md

 ## Running natively

-To run the whole test suite natively, use one of the following commands:
+To run the whole test suite natively, use one of the following command:
 ```
 make run-native